 About the course

-A one year part-time graduate course providing training in advanced clinical work and research methodology in psychodynamic practice, involving the opportunity to undertake supervised original research.
+A one year part-time graduate course following on from the PG Diploma in Psychodynamic Practice, providing training in advanced clinical work and research methodology in psychodynamic practice, involving the opportunity to undertake supervised original research.

 The course forms part of the University of Oxford's master’s programme in psychodynamic studies, which is accredited by the UPCA (Universities Psychotherapy and Counselling Association).
 At completion of the full programme and the necessary clinical hours you will be eligible for professional accreditation via the UPCA with UKCP (UK Council for Psychotherapy), as a psychotherapeutic counsellor.
 In addition, if you wish you may apply individually to the BACP (British Association for Counselling and Psychotherapy).

 The MSt course seeks to consolidate the clinical and academic work of the programme and provides training in advanced clinical work and research methodology, with the undertaking of supervised research.
 It is primarily orientated towards increasing the understanding and application of counselling/psychotherapy research in practice.
 The course is designed to bring you to an advanced level of professional competence.